Why Undergraduate Psychology Research Matters (And How It Helps Your Career)

 • Literature researcher.
 A big part of psychology research is fitting it into existing research.
 Undergrad students may help the lead researcher find, review, and contextualize decades worth of relevant academic literature.

-“We try to stress to our students that we are willing to foster working relationships with them,” she says.
-“We encourage them to pursue their research passions and we work one-on-one with students specifically to help them carry out a research project or to work with us on an existing project that matches their particular interest.”
+"We try to stress to our students that we are willing to foster working relationships with them," she says.
+"We encourage them to pursue their research passions, and we work one-on-one with students specifically to help them carry out a research project or to work with us on an existing project that matches their particular interest."

 Research Projects Broaden Students' Horizons for Grad School and Beyond

-Professor Hirn Mueller has an encouraging and straightforward message for students with those specific and relatively common anxieties:
+Professor Hirn Mueller has an encouraging and straightforward message for students with those specific and relatively common anxieties.
+Here's how participating in research projects can help both segments of the student population.

 Grad Schools Value a Record of Research

-If graduate school is a possibility for you, doing research as an undergrad can, as Professor Hirn Mueller says, show admission boards that you, “have a basic working knowledge of research,” a trait that could give you an edge when applying to competitive programs.
+If graduate school is a possibility for you, doing research as an undergrad can, as Professor Hirn Mueller says, show admission boards that "you "have a basic working knowledge of research, a trait that could give you an edge when applying to competitive programs.

 In a recent article, the American Psychological Association shed some light on what psychology graduate school admission boards look for.
 The article lists some obvious criteria like undergrad GPA and GRE scores, but it also highlights how students with research experience stand out in a sea of applicants.

-“Graduate programs know that if a student can run a basic statistical test, or write policies and procedures within a research setting, they don't have to be retrained,” Professor Hirn Mueller explains.
-Additionally, students who have participated in research projects can often provide personal, detailed letters of recommendation from faculty members they’ve worked with.
+"Graduate programs know that if a student can run a basic statistical test, or write policies and procedures within a research setting, they don't have to be retra" ned," Professor Hirn Mueller explains.
+Additionally, students who have participated in research projects can often provide personal, detailed letters of recommendation from faculty members they've worked with.

 Employers Value Hands-on Experience